jevontrei/JoelvonTreifeldt_T2A2/README.md

 - The 3-pronged side on the left indicates "many"
 - The 1-pronged side on the right indicates "one"
-- Therefore this indicates a many-to-one relationship
+- Therefore this example indicates a many-to-one relationship

 ![Crow's Foot Notation Legend](./docs/ERD/legend1.png)